savarin/rateflask/README.md

-The methodology involves using Random Forests to predict the expected loan payment for a particular month, then aggregated across the whole period to give a single rate of return metric.
+The methodology involves using Random Forests to predict the expected loan payment for a particular month, then aggregated across the whole period to give a single rate of return metric for each loan.
 This allows 90% of loans issued be used as training data, and the set of matured loans as validation.

 ### Details

-The model consists of 4 x 36 individual Random Forest sub-models, one for each grade (A, B, C and D) - month pair (Jan 2012 - Dec 2014).
+The model consists of 4 x 36 individual Random Forest sub-models, one for each grade (A - D) - month pair (Jan 2012 - Dec 2014).
 The training data is the set of 3-year loans issued between 2012 and 2014, i.e. ongoing loans.
 Loan details (FICO, monthly income, etc.) are used as features, and the loan status (current, in default, etc) as targets.

 The loan status is used to calculate the probability of each payment made, and aggregated to give the rate of return of that loan.
 As a black box, the model